 Adopt an omnichannel mindset

-According to Aberdeen Group, organisations with a poor omnichannel strategy retain just 33% of customers, while brands with effective omnichannel engagement programs keep 89% of customers.
+According to Aberdeen Group, organisations with a poor omnichannel strategy retain just 33% of customers, while brands with effective omnichannel engagement programmes keep 89% of customers.

-Cultivating a lasting relationship with today’s customers requires marketers to stop thinking in terms of any one channel and instead analyse a customer’s activities and behaviors across all channels.
-Unifying all disparate data sources to execute off a unified customer profile will enable brands to create a hyper-personalized experience at every touchpoint.
+Cultivating a lasting relationship with today’s customers requires marketers to stop thinking in terms of any one channel and instead analyse a customer’s activities and behaviours across all channels.
+Unifying all disparate data sources to execute off a unified customer profile will enable brands to create a hyper-personalised experience at every touchpoint.

 Collect data from every touchpoint

-Creating personalized campaigns, messages, and offers starts with the collection of permission-based data and preference insights.
-Providing unique value exchanges such as exclusive content, coupons, loyalty points, and other rewards can incentivize customers to share data willingly and allow marketers the opportunity to record customer behaviors during each interaction with the brand.
+Creating personalised campaigns, messages, and offers starts with the collection of permission-based data and preference insights.
+Providing unique value exchanges such as exclusive content, coupons, loyalty points, and other rewards can incentivise customers to share data willingly and allow marketers the opportunity to record customer behaviours during each interaction with the brand.
 An analysis of the data will reveal insights that can be used to further strengthen the relationship with the customer.